7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Virtual-Networking.md

 Load Balancing is used to efficiently distribute incoming network traffic across back-end servers and resources.
 A load balancer is implemented by using load-balancing rules and health probes.
 It sit between the Frontend and Backend to test the Backend and deal with the flow of traffic from the Frontend.
 - Load Balancer scales up to millions of TCP and UDP application flows.
-- For Inbound and outbound
+- For Inbound and Outbound
-- Public or internal
+- Public or Internal
 - Components:
 	- Front-end IP configuration
 		- Specifies the public IP or internal IP that your load balancer responds to.